artheadsweden/snake_ai/README.md

  #### Long and Short Memory
  The AI will also work with something that is called a long and short memory.

- The short memory is just the last step is took.
+ The short memory is just the last step it took.
 The long memory is a number of previsous steps, up to a limit that we set.
-We will use up to a maximum of 1,000 steps prior to where we are now.
+We will use up to a maximum of 100,000 steps prior to where we are now.

  The network will "replay" the last step it took to evaluate the outcome of it's action.
 We will tell it the outcome of that move (death or no death) and the reward we got from that move.

  We will also store each move and its outcome in the long memory.

- When the snake dies it will replay all moves in the long memory and learn from it.
+ When the snake dies it will replay a random selection of 1,000 previsous moves in the long memory (if we have that many in the long memory, if not it replays all) and learn from it.

  ### The AI Game Loop
  If we explore the game loop for the AI player we will get a better idea what is happening.